Yachts in harbor in Helsinki with grand buildings in background, at sunset

 Topping Up

-You can buy top-ups from R-Kiosk stores all over Finland, as well as from post offices, and Otto ATMs.
+You can buy top-ups from R-Kioski stores all over Finland, as well as from post offices, and Otto ATMs.

 Coverage and Data Speeds

-The data speeds I got from my SIM card were incredible.
+The data speeds I got from my SIM card were very impressive.
 I was regularly getting close to 100Mbps downloads with LTE, no matter where I was in Helsinki.
-Even with HSPA+, I managed to hit between 15 and 20Mbps all over the city.
+Even indoors or in areas surrounded by large buildings, speeds never seemed to slow.

 EU Roaming